aurelienkrieger/generating-images-machine-learning/1-enter_the_latent_space/conditioning.md

 Embedding can also be used to trigger a style with a keyword.
 We will discuss this in the section [4 - Model Training 💾](../4-model_training/README.md)

+## Text transformer

+The embedding needs to be further processed by the text transformer before feeding into the noise predictor.
+The output of the text transformer is used multiple times by the noise predictor.
+That’s where the prompt meets the image (cross-attention).

+Let’s use the prompt “A man with blue eyes” as an example.
+Stable Diffusion pairs the two words “blue” and “eyes” together so that it generates a man with blue eyes but not a man with a blue shirt.
+It then uses this information to steer the reverse diffuse towards images containing blue eyes.

 ## Other conditionings

 The text prompt is not the only way a Stable Diffusion model can be conditioned.
 Both a text prompt and a depth image are used to condition the depth-to-image model.
 ControlNet conditions the noise predictor with detected outlines, human poses, etc, and achieves excellent controls over image generations.
 We will discuss this in the section [3 – Image Compositing 📐](../3–image_compositing/README.md)